 Many customers really enjoy being involved in the design process for a new rug.
 Being part of the journey of creating something custom made or completely bespoke is something we encourage.
 Claire works closely with clients to meet your personal design brief.
 Read more about our custom design service, or message us for a chat about the process.

-We work with a network of artisan weavers and specialist weaving mills.
-Our fabrics are woven in the UK, Europe and Pakistan, and our rugs are made in Europe and India.
+We work with a network of artisan craftspeople and specialist weaving mills.
+Our home furnishings are made in the UK and Turkey, and our rugs are made in Europe and India.
 If you would like to enquire about where a specific product is made, please contact us.

 Our rugs are made using a variety of traditional and modern weaving techniques, including hand knotted, hand loom woven and hand tufted.
 Please take a look at this page to read more about these rug weaving styles.